GTMStack

 API Authentication Patterns

-OAuth 2.0: The standard for tools like Salesforce, HubSpot, and most modern SaaS platforms.
+OAuth 2.0.
+The standard for tools like Salesforce, HubSpot, and most modern SaaS platforms.
 OAuth involves an initial authorization flow that generates access and refresh tokens.
 Access tokens expire (typically after 1 to 2 hours).
-Your integration needs to handle token refresh automatically — detect the 401 response, use the refresh token to get a new access token, and retry the original request.
+Your integration needs to handle token refresh automatically: detect the 401 response, use the refresh token to get a new access token, and retry the original request.

-JWT (JSON Web Tokens): Used by some tools for service-to-service authentication.
+JWT (JSON Web Tokens).
+Used by some tools for service-to-service authentication.
 JWTs are self-contained tokens that include claims about the caller.
 They expire, and your integration needs to generate new ones before expiration.

 Making the Transition

 API-first architecture requires more engineering investment upfront, but it pays back in operational flexibility, reliability, and the ability to build GTM workflows that match your process instead of forcing your process to match a vendor’s UI.
+For teams serious about building a durable GTM infrastructure, it’s the only approach that scales.

 Stay in the loop

-Get GTM ops insights, product updates, and actionable playbooks delivered to your inbox.
+Get insights, strategies, and product updates delivered to your inbox.

 No spam.
 Unsubscribe anytime.